Bambam905/Web-/README.md

 # Web repository

-A repository containing progress on my path to learning web development
+A repository website containing progress on my path to learning web development through webdevelopment

 # What I plan to learn

-* Comprehensive understanding of a fully functional website
+* Comprehensive understanding of a full-stack functional website
-* Comprehensive understanding of web services
+* Comprehensive understanding of web services and intergration of web tools
-* Comprehensive understanding of proprietary software develpment
+* Comprehensive understanding of proprietary software develpment life cycle of a website